Sunday, April 25, 2021

 We live on earth for a purpose.
 We have a mission to fulfill for the glory of God and our salvation.

-That's the promise of Christ.
-We live to do good and find a deeper meaning to our existence, and then we live in eternity when we die.
+Remember, this is the promise of Christ.
+We're here to do good, to find a deeper meaning to our existence, and then to live in eternity when we pass from this life.

 But how can we find a meaningful living amidst the threats and chaos in our times?
 With the Covid-19 pandemic, we all seem to suffer, and many people are getting sick and dying.